Finding a solution to the mystery phrase coined by St. Paul, the discerning of spirits.

 “Others discretion of spirits,” namely that a man has the ability to discern anyone who should be moved by the spirit for the purpose of speaking or doing works.
 For instance whether by the spirit of love or by the spirit of hatred.19

-According to Aquinas, it is a person with the ability to discover what the true motivation is behind people’s words.
+According to Aquinas, it is a person with the ability to discover what the real motivation is behind people’s words.

 Final thoughts on discerning of spirits

 What does it all mean for a Christian today?
-It is somebody who has the knack to know when a person is legitimate on what they are saying.
-It does not necessarily go into the bounds of good and evil.
-A person may have a dream and inspired by good intentions to report on it, but it may be an expression of personal pain expressed in the form of imagery.
-It may be a valid outlet for the person in the form of personal healing, but it is not a message from God to the congregation or people surrounding the person.
+It is the ability to discern the motivation behind a person’s words.
+It may not necessarily indicate truth from falsehood.
+For example, a person may have a dream and inspired by good intentions to publicly announce and claim that it is God’s message for the community.
+However, a person with the ability to discern may interpret the person’s dream as an expression of personal pain expressed in the form of imagery.
+It may be a valid outlet for the person, but it is not a message from God to the congregation or people surrounding the person.
+It is a circumstance where the discerner has to gracefully deal so as not to shame the initiator.

 Even if one excludes the spiritual perspective altogether, the gift of discernment is active today.
 Most of us know of people who are not overly critical of others but have a nose for quickly discerning whether a person’s motivation for saying or doing something is altruistic, or has alternative ambitions.
 Business leaders succeed in many respects because of their people acumen.
 Pro sports teams thrive by their leaders rightly judging the physical and mental characters of potential athletes.

-Ministers and Church leaders use this skill extensively in the various Church paradigms that exist out there.
+Ministers and Church leaders use this skill extensively in the various church paradigms that exist out there.
 However, it is a delicate balance.
-To be too conservative, or overly critical in assessing others can lead to a negative form of exclusivity.
-A strong de-emphasis of discernment to be more inclusive can lead to disrespect of the leader and the message.

 What would be a modern equivalent for discerning of spirits?
 One who is a good judge of character comes to mind, but this may be too shallow.
 First impressions come to mind but the discerning of spirits goes beyond first impressions.

 The word judge or judging are strong words in contemporary English.
 It denotes a critical or specific process of examination.
 It usually infers an institutional, clinical, or professional evaluation.
 It may not be a good word choice for explaining a discerning of spirits.
-Paul’s referring to a positive character trait moreso than an office.
+Paul is referring to a positive character trait more than an office.

 The main problem with discerning of spirits is translating it within its historical context.
 It is a term that cannot be updated to contemporary language because no modern English terms exist that fit this one.
 It has to be left as is, but readers must be aware of the purpose behind it.